Ink Business Premier® Credit Card review: A perfect fit for big spenders?

 The Ink Business Premier Credit Card vs. The Ink Business Preferred Credit Card

 If you often travel for business and don’t mind putting in extra effort to make the most of your rewards, then the Ink Business Preferred could be more rewarding and make it easier to maximize other Chase Ink business cards.
 The Business Preferred card has a lower annual fee than the Ink Business Premier ($95) and earns 3X points on shipping, social media and search engine advertising, travel and internet and cable and phone services (on up to the first $150,000 in combined purchases each year, then 1X points).
-You can also increase the value of your points by 25% when you redeem for travel through the Chase Ultimate Rewards portal.
+You can also increase the value of your points by 25% when you redeem for travel through the Chase Travel portal.

 Based on an estimated annual spend of $48,000 and average business expense data, you may earn more rewards value with the Ink Business Preferred: